TejasMarke/Learningithub/README.md

 # Learningithub
-this is demo repo for learning git and github
+this is demo repo for learning git and github<br>
+Author -Tejas Marke